akshaychauhan-ac/front-end/css/README.md

                   background-color: yellow; // This is picked.
                 }
             </style>
-        4. A class selector beats any number of element selectors .intro {
+        o A class selector beats any number of element selectors .intro {
                 background-color: yellow;
             } // This is picked.